drbig/c64asm/README.md

 Bugs:
 - No test suite
 - I believe my 'scrape opcodes table' approach missed some edge cases
+- Half-assed doc strings.
+I didn't touch this for the last two years, sorry.

 Todo:
 - More C64 helpers, e.g. bank switching helpers and a hash of named addresses
 - Not far away from adding a basic CPU simulator (note: this is far from an emulator)

 *I've written the bulk of it more than two years ago.
 I got to a rather cosy state of overall functionality, but I believe it misses some edge-cases.
 Please feel free to go nuts hacking it!*

+I do appreciate feedback.

 # Showcase